alex/what-happens-when/README.rst

   buttons).

-- The virtual keyboard can now raise a software interrupt for sending a 'key pressed' message back to the OS.
+- The virtual keyboard can now raise a software interrupt for sending a 'key pressed' message back to the OS, indicating that a specific area on the virtual keyboard has been pressed.

-- This interrupt notifies the currently focused application of a 'key pressed' event.
+- This software interrupt notifies the currently focused application of a 'key pressed' event.The application can then handle the event accordingly, such as updating the text input or triggering specific actions associated with the pressed key.

+- These processes highlight how the "Enter" keypress is handled differently between a physical USB keyboard and a virtual keyboard on touch screen devices.
+  Understanding these mechanisms allows developers and users to appreciate the underlying technology and how it translates physical interactions into digital inputs.

 Interrupt fires [NOT for USB keyboards]
 ---------------------------------------

-The keyboard sends signals on its interrupt request line (IRQ), which is mapped to an ``interrupt vector`` (integer) by the interrupt controller.
+The keyboard sends signals on its interrupt request line (IRQ), the IRQ is a hardware line used to indicate that a device requires attention from the CPU.
+Which is mapped to an ``interrupt vector`` (integer) by the interrupt controller.
+It maps this specific IRQ to a unique interrupt vector.
+An interrupt vector is an integer value associated with a specific IRQ.
+It serves as an identifier for a particular interrupt event.
+The interrupt controller, upon receiving the IRQ signal, maps it to the corresponding interrupt vector.
+This mapping allows the system to identify the type of interrupt that occurred.

 The CPU uses the ``Interrupt Descriptor Table`` (IDT) to map the interrupt vectors to functions (``interrupt handlers``) which are supplied by the kernel.
-When an interrupt arrives, the CPU indexes the IDT with the interrupt vector and runs the appropriate handler.
+When an interrupt arrives, the CPU indexes the IDT with the interrupt vector and runs the appropriate interrupt handler.

+__An interrupt handler__, also known as an __interrupt service routine (ISR)__,
+is a function provided by the kernel to handle specific types of interrupts.
+Each interrupt vector in the IDT corresponds to a unique interrupt handler function.
+These functions are responsible for executing the necessary actions to handle the specific interrupt event.

+Upon determining the appropriate interrupt handler from the IDT, the CPU enters the kernel execution context to run the selected interrupt handler function.
+The interrupt handler performs the required tasks associated with the interrupt event.
+This may involve updating system state, handling hardware-specific operations, or invoking relevant system services.

+By following this process, the system can promptly respond to various interrupt events, such as those triggered by hardware devices.
+The interrupt mechanism allows for efficient handling of time-sensitive events, ensuring the operating system can respond promptly and appropriately.

 Thus, the kernel is entered.

+It's important to note that the explanation provided in this response is not specific to USB keyboards but rather describes the general flow of interrupts in a system.
+The details mentioned here apply to various types of interrupts and the overall interrupt handling process.

 (On Windows) A ``WM_KEYDOWN`` message is sent to the app
 --------------------------------------------------------